About EWG’s Guide to Healthy Cleaning

 EWG parsed (electronically separated) individual ingredients from the ingredient lists on company websites and on product labels where available.
 The parsing tools we designed do not yet take into account every variation in labeling and likely will never be able to account for the wide range of errors in spacing and delimiting on ingredient labels.
 Because of these factors, EWG staff members carefully reviewed parsed ingredient lists and manually corrected ingredients that were not accurately separated, routinely updating the parsing program to improve accuracy prior to a manual review.

-Some company websites make freely available worker safety documents called Material Safety Data Sheets (MSDSs).
+Some company websites make freely available worker safety documents called Material Safety Data Sheets (MSDSs) or Safety Data Sheets (SDSs).
 The Occupational Safety and Health Administration (OSHA) requires companies to provide these sheets to workers who may be exposed to hazardous chemicals on the job.
-MSDSs may contain ingredient information not found elsewhere, including the Chemical Abstract Service (CAS) identification numbers for certain ingredients and a range of their relative percentages in products.
-EWG manually extracted information on products and ingredients from each MSDS; to avoid errors in manual data entry, two EWG staff extracted information from each MSDS, and a third staff member re-examined and corrected double-entered data that did not match.
-Product names on MSDSs often do not correspond perfectly with the names on labels, requiring additional review to match each document with the correct product.Assigning a unique chemical name and identification number to ingredients
+SDSs may contain ingredient information not found elsewhere, including the Chemical Abstract Service (CAS) identification numbers for certain ingredients and a range of their relative percentages in products.
+When relevant, EWG manually extracted information on products and pH from SDSs.
+Product names on SDSs often do not correspond perfectly with the names on labels, requiring additional review to match each document with the correct product.Assigning a unique chemical name and identification number to ingredients

 Each ingredient was assigned a unique name and identification number in the ingredient database in a multi-step process that involved resolving chemical synonyms and names that were misspelled or did not follow standard industry naming conventions: